wuwudawen/wuwudawen.github.io/_pages/about.md

 My academic background is in applied mathematics, with research interests encompassing optimization, game theory, and machine learning.

-My Ph.D. research is aimed at leveraging machine learning models to tackle various challenging optimization problems.
-It can be divided into two main parts:
+My Ph.D. research focuses on leveraging machine learning models to tackle various challenging optimization problems and can be divided into two main parts:
-* (1) employing CNN-based models to predict Nash equilibria in game theory, as explored in publications 1, 3, and 4;
+(1) Employing CNN-based models to predict Nash equilibria in game theory, as explored in publications 1, 3, and 4.
-* (2) utilizing Physics-Informed Neural Networks to address constrained optimization problems, including but not limited to convex optimization, which is the focus of publications 2 and 5.
+(2) Utilizing Physics-Informed Neural Networks to address constrained nonlinear optimization problems, including but not limited to convex optimization, which is the focus of publications 2 and 5.

 ## Education
 * **B.S.** in School of Economics and Management, Civil Aviation University of China, 2013-2017.